13 Things I Do To Improve My FinancesApril 22, 2020

 Years ago I was a one-day millionaire who didn’t know what she wants to do in her life.
 Fast forward to today I was able to declare my goal to be one-day financially independent.

 I don’t have much but still I have my savings, my investments and my life plan secured.

 Again, it is what you do today that matters.
 If I doubted investing back when I’m just 19 years old I’ll never learn how stock market works.

 If I haven’t chose to use my talent as an event host for all occasion I am still living like an average person today — doing one job Mondays-Fridays and waiting for the weekend to arrive.

 You can still improve your financial life.
 And the best time to do it is not tomorrow, not today but NOW!!!

 Are you ready to improve your financial life?

-Izza of SavingsPinay promotes financial literacy for the young and young at heart by providing insights and tips on budgeting, saving, investing and online entrepreneurship.
-Aside from this blog she also writes at www.izzaglino.com, a beauty and lifestyle blog for frugal Pinays and manages, www.izzagevents.com, a wedding and event business since 2011.
+Izza of SavingsPinay helps Filipinos bridge the financial literacy gap one content at a time by providing insights and tips on budgeting, saving, investing, side hustle and growing your net worth.
+Aside from this blog she also writes at www.izzaglinofull.com, a beauty and lifestyle blog for frugal Pinays and manages, www.izzagevents.com, a wedding and event business since 2011.
 For inquiries, topic suggestions or future collaborations email her at email@example.com